22skowron/100-Days-of-Code-Python-Course/README.md

 Further information on the projects is provided in their corresponding README files.

-Web development capstone project and data manipulation pracitce section of the course were moved to their separate repositories:
+Web development capstone project and data manipulation practice section of the course were moved to their separate repositories:

 - [**Data manipulation repo**](https://github.com/22skowron/Data-manipulation-practice "https://github.com/22skowron/Data-manipulation-practice")